 Please note that we are not in a position to make judgments about a student's absences from class.
 Instructors, rather than counselors, can more appropriately make decisions about a student's academic work and accept documentation of absences.

 In Cases of Emergency

 A student in crisis can usually be seen immediately in the Counseling Center during office hours, Monday through Friday, 8 a.m.-5 p.m.
-In the midst of such a crisis, a student might appreciate a faculty or staff member's walking her/him to the Counseling Center or staying with her/him through the intervention.
+In the midst of such a crisis, a student might appreciate a faculty or staff member's accompanying her/him to the Counseling Center and possibly staying with her/him through the intervention.
 The next best option would be to have the student identify another support person to escort her/him to the Counseling Center.

 A crisis might include suicidal ideation, drug or alcohol reaction, sexual or physical assault, or bizarre or aggressive behavior.
 Any time you have serious concerns about a student's physical or emotional safety, we suggest that you treat the situation as an emergency and contact the Counseling Center.
 The Walk-In Counselor will most likely be the person available to speak with you and help plan a course of action.

 If the student is in no condition to come to the Counseling Center, you are advised to call the Campus Police at x3103.
 A counselor may also be helpful in coordinating this type of response.

 After office hours (evenings and weekends), a member of the Counseling Center staff is available on call.
 To page the on call person, call the Campus Police or the Resident Director of any residence hall on campus.